 Any time is a great time to start homeschooling your child.
 If you’re getting started right from the beginning of their academic career, you’ll have amazing advantages from this starting point.
-To embark on this journey without ever having attended public school, your child will be free to love learning from start to finish.
+In elementary school, middle school, or high school, it's never too late to decide to homeschool your child.
+To embark on this journey without ever having attended public school or private school, your child will be free to love learning from start to finish.
 Starting out after your child has attended public school will be a bit different, and the factors can be as diverse as children themselves.
-But even then, there are tons of benefits for the child leaving government schooling for homeschooling.
+But even then, there are tons of benefits for the child leaving government schooling for home education.

-Another great way to find out exactly what is expected of you during your homeschooling year is to connect with other local homeschoolers.
-There is likely a Facebook group specifically for your local area, or you can seek out a co-op, club, or group where you’ll meet people who have been homeschooling for years.
+Another great way to find out exactly what is expected of you during your homeschooling year is to connect with other local homeschooling families.
+There is likely a Facebook homeschool support group specifically for your local area, or you can seek out a homeschool co-op, club, or group where you’ll meet people who have been homeschooling for years.
 By making connections like these, you’re more likely to hear a “real-time” explanation of your requirements, and how best to meet them.

 Be aware that some local school districts may attempt to get more information from you, as a homeschooler, than they are allowed by law.
 For instance, some states only require that you supply the name, birth date, and social security number of the child being homeschooled in a Letter of Intent (LOI).
 However, some districts send out form letters, asking for much more information.
 It’s important in these situations to know exactly what you have to submit, and that you submit no more than is necessary.